-IHDA plans to launch Access 10% in February 2018.
-The program is designed to increase home purchase accessibility by offering a repayable 2nd mortgage of 10% of the purchase price (up to \$10,000) in down payment and/or closing cost assistance with a 30-year fixed rate 1st mortgage to qualified households across Illinois.
+IHDA launched Access 10% in February 2018.
+The program is designed to increase home purchase accessibility by offering a repayable 2nd mortgage of 10% of the purchase price (up to \$10,000) in down payment and/or closing cost assistance with a 30-year fixed-rate 1st mortgage to qualified households across Illinois.
 Repayment of the 2nd is monthly amortizing over a 10-year period at 0% interest rate.
-IHDA projects committing \$8 million of DPA through Access 10% to assist approximately 800 households to obtain 1st mortgages totaling \$100 million in CY 2018.
+IHDA projects committing \$6.4 million of DPA through Access 10% to assist approximately 670 households totaling approximately \$87 million in CY 2019.